yangshuothtf/corpus_relation_classification/README.md

 label - category label

-sentence - text contains entity 1 and 2 and relation.
+sentence - text contains entity 1, 2 and relation.

 # Label types
 There are 9 relations in this corpus, organized in 3 groups.